nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 * Resources are cleaned up after tasks are completed to minimize costs.

-* If I had more time, I would explore asynchronous inference, batch transformation, deploying multiple models with production variants, and using SageMaker Clarify, among other features.
+* If I had more time, I would explore distributed training, asynchronous inference, batch transformation, deploying multiple models with production variants, and using SageMaker Clarify, among other features.

 * Checking [the official SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) is a good practice.